chidinmaa/AWS_PROJECT/project7/readme.md

 It is important to know what storage solution is suitable for what use cases, for this – you need to answer the following questions: what data will be stored, in what format, how this data will be accessed, by whom, from where, how frequently, etc. Based on this you will be able to choose the right storage system for your solution.

-STEP 1 – PREPARE NFS SERVER
+STEP 1 – PREPARE NFS SERVER,Database ubuntu,and three web servers with the same security group.While creating the instances allow for http and https.
 Step 1 – Prepare NFS Server
 Spin up a new EC2 instance with RHEL Linux 8 Operating System.
 Based on your LVM experience from Project 6, Configure LVM on the Server.